Rolex Milgauss

 Milgauss Dials in Detail

 The Milgauss comes with a dial in your choice of black, white, or blue.
 All the hour indices on the white dial are orange.
-Only the 3, 6, and 9 markers are colored orange on the black dial (ref.
+Only the 3, 6, and 9 markers are orange on the black dial (ref.
 116400GV), while the rest are white.
 The blue dial features entirely white indices.
 All three versions share orange Arabic numerals on their minute tracks.
-The one exception is the black edition with clear sapphire crystal, whose minute scale features rectangular orange markers.
+The one exception is the black edition with clear sapphire crystal, which has a minute scale with rectangular orange markers.
 Like the Z-Blue dial, this version also has exclusively white indices.

 Perhaps the most notable feature of the Rolex Milgauss is its orange lightning bolt second hand ending in an arrow.
 This extra detail stands out on the otherwise streamlined watch.